SEAL-IIT-KGP/TWINSSE/README.md

 - Minimum system load; if possible, no GUI and no other CPU/disk access-intensive task running concurrently

-Please ensure the number of threads is properly set in the configuration according to the number of available threads.
+Please ensure the number of threads is appropriately set in the configuration file according to the number of available threads.
 Otherwise, there might be errors while running the executable(s).
-Also, double check the values of the associated parameters (many of which in turn depend on the number of threds, please see below).
+Also, double-check the values of associated parameters (many of which, in turn, depend on the number of threads, please see below).

 ---